l3af-project/l3af-arch/dev_environment/README.md

 The L3AF dev environment is a [Vagrant](https://www.vagrantup.com/) virtual machine environment that allows users to develop, test, or just try out L3AF.

-As an alternative to Vagrant, the l3af development environment can be setup on a standalone Linux virtual machine.
-Please see [setup_dev_env_linux_vm.md](setup_dev_env_linux_vm.md) for setup instructions.
-Use this method for MAC/PC with ARM CPUs, Windows WSL, or cloud provider Linux VMs.
+As an alternative to Vagrant, the l3af development environment can be set up on a standalone Linux virtual machine.
+Please see [setup_dev_env_linux_vm.md](setup_dev_env_linux_vm.md) for the instructions.
+Use this method for MAC/PC with Arm CPUs, Windows WSL, or cloud provider Linux VMs.

 # Overview